The Takoradi Run Bob Kerr

 Bob has therefore had to use his imagination in places to

-join up the stories Ron told him in his old age.
+join up the stories that Ron told him in his old age.
 Rescued from a dull office job

 by joining the Air Force, Ron became a navigator on a Blenheim bomber.